Alfo05/practical_work_i_oop_-12-/repo/README.md

 ### 6.1 LESSONS LEARNED

-Once lesson that we have learned is how porwerfull the enums have been to do this project not only because it is a variable, which also makes it easier, but also because when using them in method they autodefine themselves when typing and they save a lot of time when programming and also they enhance clearness to both the user and the developer.
+Once lesson that we have learned is how porwerfull the enums have been to do this project not only because it is a variable, which also makes it easier, but also because when using them in method in which they autodefine themselves when typing and they save a lot of time when programming and also they enhance clearness to both the user and the developer.

 Another thing which we have learned is how efficient also the List tool, it is like creating a database but where multiple object of subclases can be stored there and later with a foreach loop can be reached, all of them without any problems or difficulties.